LivingText/two-week-greek/plan.md

+## Overall plan

 1. Pick 10 passages - highlight big picture of life of Jesus
+2. For each passage, do formatting along the lines in the templates directory
+3. For each passage, pick a language objective and a content objective
+4. For each passage, fill in scaffolding needed to allow students to answer each question.
+  - show text without explanation
+  - add scaffolding
+  - work all 4 channels - listening, speaking, reading, writing
+  - rinse and repeat

+Create both:  (a) student materials (possibly xhtml presentation, possibly PDF) (b) teaching guide

+Alphabet is taught by (a) pronouncing the words, and (b) handwriting exercises.
+At the end of each lesson, a color coded alphabet shows students which letters have already been covered.
+Students are given a pronunciation guide and a handwriting guide for review between classes or after the class is finished.

+Grammar is taught initially by asking / answering questions that identify the constituents of a clause together with their case markings.
+Tables of forms are introduced after they are encountered, showing only the rows and columns that have been encountered so far.

+Treedowning may be used later in the class.

+## The passages

     1. John 1:1-13 Logos
         1. Content Objective: Students will answer questions posted to them about the content of John 1:1-13 at least 4 out of 5 times.
         1. Language Objectives: